albertoruibal/carballo/readme.md

 Changelog
 =========

-Version 1.8: (upcoming)
+Version 1.8: Java 8, new desktop application and small source code improvements

+* Change the source code level to Java 1.8
+* Use the gradle wrapper
+* Converted the old Applet to a Swing application
 * Implement the standard "UCI_LimitStrength" and "UCI_Elo" UCI options instead of the old "Elo" option
 * Implement "searchmoves" in the UCI interface
 * UCI Interface: Now "isready" may be called after "position"
 * Add pawn blockade also to the CompleteEvaluator
-* Converted the old Applet to a Swing application

 Version 1.7: A new Late Move Reductions (LMR) formula